A Pure Demand Operational Semantics with Applications to Program Analysis: Proofs

 \lemvc*

-\begin{proof} By Lemma \ref{lem_variable_lookup_canonical} we know any variable lookup sub-proof in $\vdash$ is of the form of Figure \ref{fig_variable_lookup_canonical}.
-Now, observe that if all of the preconditions of this subtree are assembled in a single rule, we have the \ruleref{Var} rule of $\vdashc$.
-The variable names used in the figure were designed to correspond to the variable names of the \ruleref{Var} rule.
-The condition in \ruleref{Var} requiring all $\ev_i \neq \ev_{i+1}$ is equivalent to the same individual conditions of the \ruleref{Var Non-Local} rules.
-There are no $\myfun(\lab_i)= \gtfun\ \ev_i \gtarrow \expr_i''$ constraints in the \ruleref{Var} rule, but those add no extra constraint given that $\ev_0 \neq \ldots \neq \ev_n$. \end{proof}
+\begin{proof} By Lemma \ref{lem_variable_lookup_canonical}, we know that any variable lookup sub-proof in $\vdash$ is of the form of Figure \ref{fig_variable_lookup_canonical}.
+Now, observe that if all of the non-$\ev$ lookup preconditions of this subtree are assembled in a single rule, we have the \ruleref{Var} rule of $\vdashc$ by inspection, showing that the two systems are equivalent in power. \end{proof}

 \lemccc*